dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 Oracle Solaris Studio Compiler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You need a compiler.
+You have one in our repository, the GNU one.

-Most of the packages built by OpenCSW use Oracle Solaris Studio (historically called 'SOS'), which you can `download from Oracle`_.
-You want to go with the packaged (non-tar) version.
+Until recently, most of the packages built by OpenCSW used Oracle Solaris Studio (historically called 'SOS'), which you can `download from Oracle`_.

+Note that We are now, as of October 2013, transitioning to GCC.

+However, if you wish to use the platform specific compiler, you should install the packaged (non-tar) version.
 In case you have access to an Oracle Solaris development tools support contract, please make sure to also install `the latest Oracle Solaris Studio compiler patches`_.

 The compilers should be installed at the following locations:

 * Sun Studio 11: ``/opt/studio/SOS11``
 * Sun Studio 12: ``/opt/studio/SOS12``